d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/data-access-control/README.md

 5. Click on the **Deploy** button to deploy the table.
   <br><br>![](../images/create_dac_table_04.png)

-## Maintain the Authorization and Data Access for the User
+## Maintain the Allowed Value for the User
 1. Click on the **Open Data Editor** button to enter the editing mode of the table:
   <br><br>![](../images/create_dac_table_05.png)
 2. Click on the **Add** button to create a new record with the following values: